jasonish/evebox/docker/tests/compat/README.md

   problems on the host, not EveBox results.
 On `UNHEALTHY` the harness prints the container's last log lines.
 Two we hit in practice:
-  - **Docker Hub pull failures** (`unable to retrieve auth token`) are usually transient rate-limiting; the harness retries pulls.
+  - **Docker Hub pull failures** (`unable to retrieve auth token`) are usually transient rate-limiting; images are only pulled when not already present locally (the tags are effectively immutable), and pulls are retried.
 If it persists, run `podman login docker.io` (or clear stale credentials).
   - **Elasticsearch 7.17.0** (and other early 7.17.x) bundle a JDK that crashes on **cgroup v2** hosts (`CgroupV2Subsystem` NPE) before ES starts — use a recent 7.17.x (the matrix uses 7.17.28).